Seeing Symbols, Missing Cultures: Probing Vision-Language Models' Reasoning on Fire Imagery and Cultural Meaning: Symbolic Reasoning Probe

 \subsection{Model Selection}

-We selected 11 recent Vision-Language Models (7 proprietary and 4 open-source) for evaluation, representing a diverse range of architectures and developers.
+We evaluate \textbf{9} recent Vision-Language Models (5 proprietary and 4 open-source), representing a diverse range of architectures and developers.
 This selection allows for a comprehensive comparison across the most capable models available at the time of study.